 The 1 gallon tank is still cycling, but mainly contains a thriving population of volcanic shrimp.
 I'm hoping they will breed.
 It was cycling nicely, but my air conditioner woes this summer caused a complete kill of my original colony of volcanic shrimp, causing a massive slime algae/cyano bloom.
 The new shrimp however appear to enjoy this food source.

-My wife's Fish Only tank houses a beautiful blue-faced angel, and a small stars and stripes puffer.
+Chris's Fish Only tank houses a beautiful blue-faced angel, and a small stars and stripes puffer.
 The angel is absolutely mortified by the camera, and completely freaks out if I approach the tank with it.